 Event scoring: One stage single-elimination with progressive consolation

-In Brighton, there is a progressive consolation following on from the main single-elimination tournament.
-This qualifies for points at 70% of the rate of the main tournament (so the consolation winner scores the same as the main losing finalist).
-In this case you score the greater of your scores in the main and consolation.
+When there is a progressive consolation following on from the main single-elimination tournament, this qualifies for points at two rounds prior to the equivalent in the main tournament, so the consolation winner scores the same as the main losing semi-finalists.

 Event scoring: Two-stage events

-Some events involve two stages – for example, in Blackpool the format is a 5-round Swiss on the first day and a top-16 knockout on the second.
-This style of tournament is increasingly popular as it does guarantee a given number of games for every participant.
-Scoring will follow the pattern above for the second stage, and those who fail to survive the first stage will be treated as though they had been knocked out in a qualifying “round”.
-Taking Blackpool as an example:
+Some events involve two stages – typically day 1 is a qualification format for a knockout on day 2 (16 or 32 players).
+Scoring will follow the pattern above for the second stage, including any consolation, and those who fail to survive the first stage will be treated as though they had been knocked out in a qualifying “round”.

 Your final score for the Tour is simply the total of your best event scores from five of the events on the Tour.
 Of course you can compete as many times as you like; if you played more than 5 your worst scores would be dropped, and if you played less than 5 then you would get zero for the “missing” ones.